 About the Program

 You see them on the weather channel, researching out in the field and working for government agencies – and you can do any of these things, too!
-Salisbury University’s meteorology track is designed to train students in atmospheric sciences, with a major focus on weather forecasting.
+Salisbury University’s meteorology concentration is designed to train students in atmospheric sciences, with a major focus on weather forecasting.
 When you get a job as an atmospheric scientist, you can answer questions such as:

 - Why do some thunderstorms produce tornadoes?

 - Why are some summers hotter and drier than others?

 - How can numerical weather prediction models be improved?

 - How can we improve forecasting flash floods?